gorickjones/life-hacks/email/how-to-email-org.md

 Drop down a line, address the newcomers by name and make it easy for them to know what is most relevant to them.
 Write something like:
 > Name1 and Name2, We are trying to understand the reasons that the numbers are low this month.
 I have reattached the CSV file for your reference.
 In the course of the discussion, BillyBob suggested it might be because of site slow down issues.
 See the below discussion for more context, if you need it.

-*Why do this?* You are helping them by focusing on key points and making it easier to contribute to the conversation.
+*Why do this?* You are helping them by focusing on key points and making it easier for them to contribute to the conversation.

 **3. Tell them why you are adding them.**